-- i.
-The residual value and useful life of an asset should be reviewed at least at each reporting date (GRAP 17.61). - ii.
-If the review indicates that a change has taken place and expectations differ from previous estimates, the changes should be accounted for as a change in the accounting estimate in accordance with the Standard of GRAP on Accounting Policies, Changes in Accounting Estimates and Errors. - iii.
-The remaining useful life of capital assets should be reviewed annually and, if expectations are significantly different from previous estimates, the depreciation charge for the current and future periods should be adjusted. - iv.
-This review should be done by the asset manager in conjunction with the impairment review. - v.
-The review of useful life is a check to see if there is any evidence to suggest that expected life should be changed. - vi.
+- 12.7.1.
+The residual value and useful life of an asset should be reviewed at least at each reporting date (GRAP 17.61). - 12.7.2.
+If the review indicates that a change has taken place and expectations differ from previous estimates, the changes should be accounted for as a change in the

+- accounting estimate in accordance with the Standard of GRAP on Accounting Policies, Changes in Accounting Estimates and Errors. - 12.7.3.
+The remaining useful life of capital assets should be reviewed annually and, if expectations are significantly different from previous estimates, the depreciation charge for the current and future periods should be adjusted. - 12.7.4.
+This review should be done by the asset manager in conjunction with the impairment review. - 12.7.5.
+The review of useful life is a check to see if there is any evidence to suggest that expected life should be changed. - 12.7.6.
 The Table of Useful Lives is provided in the MFMA Local Government Capital Asset Management Guideline (Refer to Annexure A).
-These should be used as a guide to the minimum useful lives only because actual asset lives experienced greatly exceed those recommend lives. - vii.
+These should be used as a guide to the minimum useful lives only because actual asset lives experienced greatly exceed those recommend lives. - 12.7.7.
 The residual value of an asset may increase to an amount equal to or greater than the asset's carrying amount.
 If it does, the asset's depreciation charge is zero unless and until its residual value subsequently decreases to an amount below the asset's carrying amount (GRAP 17.64).

-8. IMPAIRMENT OF ASSETS
+12.8.
+IMPAIRMENT OF ASSETS

-- i.
+- 12.8.1.
 The accounting treatment relating to impairment losses is outlined as follows in GRAP 17: - a) The carrying amount (Book value) of an item or a group of identical items of property, plant and equipment should be reviewed periodically in order to assess whether or not the recoverable amount has declined below the carrying amount. - b) Recoverable amount is the higher of a cash generating asset's net selling price and its value in use. - c) When such a decline has occurred, the carrying amount should be reduced to the recoverable amount.
 The amount of the reduction should be recognized as an expense immediately. - d) The recoverable amount of individual assets, or groups of identical assets, is determined separately and the carrying amount reduced to recoverable amount on an individual asset, or group of identical assets, basis. - e) However, there may be circumstances when it may not be possible to assess the recoverable amount of an asset on this basis, for example when all of the plant and equipment in a sewerage purification work is used for the same purpose.
-In such circumstances, the carrying amount of each of the related assets is reduced in proportion to the overall decline in recoverable amount of the smallest grouping of assets for which it is possible to make an assessment of recoverable amount. - ii.
-The following may be indicators that an item of PPE has become impaired: - a) The asset has been damaged. - b) The asset has become technologically obsolete. - c) The asset remains idle for a considerable period either prior to it being put into use or during its useful life. - d) Land is purchased at market value and is to be utilized for subsidized housing developments, where the subsidy is less than the purchase price.
+In such circumstances, the carrying amount of each of the related assets is reduced in proportion to the overall decline in recoverable amount of the smallest grouping of assets for which it is possible to make an assessment of recoverable amount. - 12.8.2.
+The following may be indicators that an item of PPE has become impaired: - a) The asset has been damaged. - b) The asset has become technologically obsolete.

+- c) The asset remains idle for a considerable period either prior to it being put into use or during its useful life. - d) Land is purchased at market value and is to be utilized for subsidized housing developments, where the subsidy is less than the purchase price.

-9. Procedure to identify, budget and account for impairment losses:
+12.9.
+Procedure to identify, budget and account for impairment losses: